hamzajawad123/pakistan_rainfall_analysis/README.md

 ## 📚 Acknowledgements
 Thanks to the Kaggle community for sharing the original rainfall dataset and to all data-visualization resources available online.

----

-## 📄 License
-This project is released under the MIT License — see the [LICENSE](./LICENSE) file for details.